Building service and home building work contract complaints

 - technical reports that are not attached to you complaint; and

 - any other information you think would assist to explain or support your case.

 The Building Commission cannot provide copies of documents or technical equipment.
 If you need a device to show photos or video such as a computer then you should bring one with you including everything you need to run it, for example, a short extension cord or double adaptor.

 Every effort will be made not to schedule conciliation conferences at meal times.
 In the event that a meal break is necessary, there are limited options for obtaining food at or near the Building Commission.
 You should consider bringing a snack with you in case the conference is adjourned and you want to eat.

 Representation is not permitted in a conciliation conference unless you have been granted permission by the Building Commissioner.

 Please note: Tea, coffee and child-minding facilities are not available at the Building Commission.

-Parties to a dispute who are aggrieved by an order or the Building Commissioner's decision to refuse to accept a complaint may apply to the State Administrative Tribunal (SAT) for leave to have that decision reviewed.
+Parties to a dispute who are aggrieved by a decision of the Building Commissioner to refuse to accept a complaint, may apply to the State Administrative Tribunal (SAT) for leave to have that decision reviewed.

-An application to the SAT must be made within 28 days from the Building Commissioner's order or decision.
+An application to the SAT must be made within 28 days from the date of issue of the Building Commissioner's order or decision.

 If you have any queries about the appeal process, contact the SAT or seek independent advice from a legal practitioner.